Shehab37/car_lane_and_cars_detection/README.md

 # self-driving-perception-stack

-## you can run the detectlanes.py from the cmd with the arguments(input file path , debug flag >>0 , 1 for debugging)
+## you can run the detectlanes.py from the cmd with the arguments:
+(input file path , debug flag >>0 , 1 for debugging)

 examples: